drinkbeer/CodingQuestion/design/Friendship.md

 Here is a trade-off, we could do merge and deduplicate in either NCS or GraphDB host.
 If we do it in NCS, it will consume a lot of Network Bandwidth, and CPU resources.
 If we do it in GraphDB, it will consume less Bandwidth, and the same amount of CPU.

 As the merging list is consuming a lot of CPU resources, we have to find a efficient way to find out the smallest subsets to cover the maximum number of uncovered points in a large set.
 We use an algothrim called **Greedy Set Cover algorithm**.

+#### GraphDB Partitioning and Replication
+We use `partition_id = hash(member_id)` to calculate the partition_id, which is used to determine which GraphDB node to store the member's 1st degree relationship.
+And the each member's 1st degree friends are sorted by ID and stored in one single GraphDB.

+Each partition node is replicated on R different machines (R could be 3).
+Each physical machine could hold P partitions (to save physical machine resources).
+If N is total number of members, the # of machines is: `Z = (N * R) / P`.

+To prevent Hot Partition, if two partitions are stored on the same machine in one replica, they will be stored on different machines in other replicas.

 #### Greedy Set Cover algorithm
 https://www.geeksforgeeks.org/set-cover-problem-set-1-greedy-approximate-algorithm/